paulkernfeld/global-data-in-rust/README.md

 # Potential Solutions

 Evaluate each solution w.r.t. the tradeoffs.
+I will try to order the solutions in order of the [Principle of Least Power](https://www.lihaoyi.com/post/StrategicScalaStylePrincipleofLeastPower.html), although it won't be a strict ordering because there are qualitative differences.

 ## The `lazy_static` crate